lukejamestodd1/fruit_salad/fruit_salad.md

 push the melons to the remote

-Go back to master, create a new branch called ALLIUM VEGETABLES, and add three types of AROMATIC ALLIUMS here:
+Go back to master, create a new branch called berries, and add three types of berries here:

-1. ONION
+1. Strawberry
-2. GARLIC
+2. Blueberry
-3. LEEK
+3. Blackberry

 Push berries to the remote

-Go back to master, create a new branch called troical_fruits, and add three types of tropical fruit here:
+Go back to master, create a new branch called tropical_fruits, and add three types of tropical fruit here:

 1. Banana
 2. Coconut
 3. Guava

-Push THIS DELICIOUS SUMMER FRUIT SALAD to the remote
+Push tropical_fruits to the remote

 Go back to master.
-The last task is to make sure master has all the fruits listed above, and no vegetables!!
+The last task is to make sure master has all the fruits listed above, and no vegetables!